Thesis by Publication

 Finally, it is important to stress that when an initial individual study plan is based on a thesis by publication, there are no obstacles for switching the initially planned compilation format into classical, monograph thesis, in case that the later one becomes more feasible at the particular moment.

-„A minimum number of scientific papers to be compiled in a doctoral dissertation is three papers in indexed journals, in which the PhD student is the only author or one of the authors, and co-author can be mentor (and/or co-mentor).
+The minimum required number of original scientific papers that are combined into a doctoral dissertation is three papers in indexed journals of which the doctoral student is the sole author or one of the authors, where the co-author(s) can only be a mentor (and/or comentor).